 What is the polling rate?

 Polling rate means how often your computer “polls” your mouse’s position.
-The polling rate is measured in hertz (Hz), which represents how many times per second it pollutes the mouse.
+The polling rate is measured in hertz (Hz), representing how many times per second it pollutes the mouse.
 Most people have a polling rate of 125 Hz or 125 times per second.
 It will help you perform better because it reads much faster than the default 125 Hz that most people use.

 The polling rate is different from DPI (dots per inch).
 DPI has nothing to do with machine accuracy.
-The DPI mouse checker tells you how high the monitor is positioned on the screen horizontally.
+The DPI mouse tester tells you how high the monitor is positioned on the screen horizontally.
 DPI sets your sensitivity, which we will talk about next.

 How to Change the Polling Rate of a Mouse?